Sanitation

 Treating Putnam’s vast wetlands by aerial mosquito spraying is neither affordable nor environmentally recommended.
 Mosquito control in Putnam is focused on protecting the public living in rural and urban residential areas.

 To serve the most Putnam County residents for the least amount of public funds, mosquito adulticiding is limited to nighttime ground ULV (ultra low volume) spraying from paved and unpaved public roads serving residential areas.
-Those Individuals and businesses wishing their private or commercial property to be sprayed should contact Clarke Environmental Mosquito Control directly at (630) 326-4633 for a quotation.

 Protect Your Family